 '''

-smc-import-firewalls /tmp/filename.csv --firewall-only
+smc-import-firewalls /var/tmp/filename.csv --firewall-only

 '''

-• Generate only connecting packages, using the option --package-only:
+• Generate only connecting packages, by using the option --package-only:

 '''

-smc-import-firewalls /tmp/filename.csv --package-only
+smc-import-firewalls /var/tmp/filename.csv --package-only

 '''

-If an imported firewall already existed in SMC, it will be automatically updated after the script is run.
+If an imported firewall already existed in SMC, it will be automatically updated after the script is

-5. Supervising SNS firewalls
+3. Monitoring SNS firewalls

-The different types of information about each firewall shown in Monitoring > Firewalls make it possible to view and monitor firewalls.
-The logs and activity reports of a firewall can also be accessed directly.
+The various types of information about each firewall shown in Monitoring > Firewalls make it possible to view and monitor firewalls.
+You can also access a firewall's logs and activity reports directly, and your Stormshield Log Supervisor (SLS) server if you have one.